 It is the quality of the management team as well as the quality of the Muga resource and the potential development of other potash deposits in Spain, which attracted investors to Highfield as far back as 2014 just as the stock started an upward run from 52c to an all-time peak of $1.98 in May 2015.

-Since then, as the excitement has died down and the weight of Spain’s resource approvals process has weighed on the stock the share price has slipped back to around 58c:
+Since then, as the excitement has died down and the weight of Spain’s resource approvals process has weighed on the stock the share price has slipped back.

 On the way down the number of stockbrokers and investment banks following Highfield has dropped away.

 Some of the past investment tips look off-kilter today.
 Blue Ocean Equities puts a buy on Highfield in February 2017 — when the stock was $1.20 — for a target of $3.10 and a strategic target $6.50.
 Wow!